rsmusllp/king-phisher/docs/source/server/database/schema.rst

    A page that is intended to be visited during the course of a test to be qualified as a failure.
-Visits to the landing page will increment the :db:field:`visits.count` field, while requests to non-landing pages will not.
+Visits to the landing page will increment the :db:fld:`visits.count` field, while requests to non-landing pages will not.
    A campaign may have one or more landing pages, and they are automatically identified from the Target URL when messages are sent.